-Incidentally, these "objective signs and symptoms of intoxication" are all listed on a pre-printed DUI arrest form used by the CHP, the Los Angeles Police Department (LAPD), and a variety of other local law-enforcement agencies.
-These DUI arrest reports allow an officer to simply "check off" that you displayed these signs / symptoms without any further elaboration.
+Incidentally, these "objective signs and symptoms of intoxication" are all listed on a pre-printed DUI arrest form called Form 5.2.5.
+This form is used by the CHP, the Los Angeles Police Department (LAPD), and other local law-enforcement agencies.
+Using the form, an officer can simply "check off" that you displayed these signs / symptoms, without further elaboration.

-A skilled DUI lawyer defends you by addressing all of the "innocent" explanations that could have led to those signs.allergies, fatigue, eye irritation, embarrassment, frustration, nerves.and that drinking in and of itself (and therefore smelling of alcohol) doesn't amount to driving under the influence.
+A skilled DUI lawyer defends you by addressing the "innocent" explanations that could have led to those signs.
+For instance:

 3. Field Sobriety Tests (FSTs) Don't Accurately Measure Impairment